Sword of Fargoal: Gameplay

-The player controls a warrior who explores numerous levels of a dungeon in search of the titular "Sword of Fargoal."
+The player controls a warrior who explores numerous levels of a dungeon in search of the titular "Sword of Fargoal".
 These levels are populated with a random selection of pathways, barriers, enemies, and items.
-The levels become progressively more difficult as the player advances.
-While initially completely dark, each level becomes illuminated as the player explores.
+As the player progresses, the stages get progressively harder.
+Each level is initially completely dark, but as the player investigates, it gradually grows lighter.
 Once the Sword of Fargoal is found, a countdown begins and the player must successfully escape the dungeon before the timer runs out, or the sword is lost forever.

 The warrior levels up by gaining experience points, which increase the character's fighting ability and hit points as they progress through the dungeon.
 There are several items in the dungeon that help the character, which can be found in treasure chests or on slain enemies.

 There are several enemies in the dungeon.
 In general, humanoid enemies are more dangerous than other creatures.
 Often the game will describe the relative strength of a monster one encounters.

 Combat in the game is controlled by the computer, and the player has no control over how their warrior fights.
 A warrior can flee an attack at any time, unless they fall victim to a sneak attack in which a monster engages in combat before the warrior has a chance to move.
 The warrior can move freely about the dungeon, whereas monsters take intermittently timed steps.

 Each dungeon has a number of staircases that go up or down.
 Because each map is procedurally generated, level layouts do not remain the same after the player leaves them.
 Stairs also spawn wandering monsters.

 The warrior can find bags of gold scattered around the dungeon.
 The bags can be taken by enemies if they step over them.
 Gold can also be stolen from the character by humanoid enemies.
 If those thieves are killed, the gold is returned to the warrior.
 The warrior can only carry 100 pieces of gold at first, but magic sacks can be found in the dungeons that allow the warrior to carry more.

 Each dungeon level contains a temple.
 When the warrior steps into a temple, their gold is sacrificed to their deity, which earns the character additional experience.
 While standing in a temple, the warrior is invisible to nearby enemies.

 Chests in Sword of Fargoal present a risk element.
 Some contain useful items, while others contain traps.
 Some chests explode, causing damage, and others release crumbling ceiling or pit traps.
 Chests can be picked up by enemies if they step over them.